 We may rely on third parties when deploying, servicing or otherwise operating our IT Systems, and in doing so, expose them and therefore us to security risks outside of our direct control.
-Specifically, certain third parties who create applications that integrate with our platform may receive, store or otherwise process our and our customers' information, including confidential, sensitive, personal information and other information about individuals, our customers, employees, contractors, and business partners, including email addresses, physical addresses, phone numbers, Social Security numbers, credit card data and personally identifiable information, as well as trade secrets and other proprietary business information, or collectively, Sensitive Information.
-Our third-party service providers may fail to adequately secure their or our IT Systems, or our Sensitive Information.
-Our third-party service providers' IT Systems have, and may in the future be, breached or contain exploitable defects or "bugs" that could result in a breach of or disruption to our or our third parties IT Systems and other cybersecurity risks discussed below.
+Specifically, certain third parties who create applications that integrate with our platform may receive, store or otherwise process our and our customers' information, including confidential, sensitive, personal information and other information about individuals, our customers, employees, contractors and business partners, including email addresses, physical addresses, phone numbers, Social Security numbers, credit card data and personally identifiable information, as well as trade secrets and other proprietary business information, or collectively, Sensitive Information.
+Our third-party service providers may fail to adequately secure their or our IT Systems or our Sensitive Information.
+Our third-party service providers' IT Systems and other cybersecurity risks discussed below.
 Our ability to monitor our service providers' security is limited, and, in any event, third parties may be able to circumvent those security measures.
-Moreover, techniques used to obtain unauthorized access to systems and networks, as discussed in more detail below change frequently and may not be known until launched against us or our third-party service providers.
+Moreover, techniques used to obtain unauthorized access to systems and networks, as discussed in more detail below, change frequently and may not be known until launched against us or our third-party service providers.
 These risks also are heightened when service providers work remotely.